 Professor Stephani Hatch

-Stephani is a Senior Lecturer in the Department of Psychological Medicine, King’s College London and is the Principal Investigator of the TIDES study.
+Stephani is a Reader in Sociology and Epidemiology in the Department of Psychological Medicine, King’s College London and is the Principal Investigator of the TIDES study.
 Stephani is also the founder of the Health Inequalities Research Network, which promotes integrated approaches to participatory research and public engagement in the community.

 Zoe is a Research Assistant on the TIDES study.
 She has a background in Psychiatric Epidemiology, with a focus on the interface between mental and physical health.
 She has a BSc in Psychology and a MSc in War & Psychiatry, and has been working in the Department of Psychological Medicine for two years.

 Hannah is a Research Assistant on the TIDES study, coordinating the qualitative interview study.
 She has a BSc in Psychology and a MSc in Health Psychology, and has been working in the Department of Psychological Medicine at King’s for three years on a variety of military health projects.

 Shirlee is the database administrator on the TIDES study.
 She has a BA in Psychology and a MLIS (Master of Library and Information Science).
 She has worked at King’s College for three years; other studies she has been involved in include South East London community health, military mental health, and integrating mental and physical health.